Zammy/SSLAB/README.md

 }
 ```

 All service should inherit from `IService`.
-After registring with `ServiceLocator.RegisterService()` they can be accessed with their interface: `ServiceLocator.Instance.GetService<IInventoryService>()`.
-When registering service you can give them priority of initailization (which will also be the order of update).
+After registering with `ServiceLocator.RegisterService()` they can be accessed with their interface: `ServiceLocator.Instance.GetService<IInventoryService>()`.
+When registering service you can give them priority of initialization (which will also be the order of update).
 This will override the default order of insertion.

 ## Simple Service